MTN Rwanda: History

-In 2023, the company marked its 25th year of existence by planting 25,000 in Nyarugenge District, as part of the parent MTN Group's ambition to achieve carbon neutrality by 2040.
+In 2023, the company marked its 25th year of existence by planting 25,000 trees in Nyarugenge District, as part of the parent MTN Group's ambition to achieve carbon neutrality by 2040.

 Governance

-As of February 2022, the chairman of MTN Rwanda was Faustin K. Mbundu, an independent, non executive director.
-The CEO/Managing Director, as of January 2024, is Mapula Bodibe.
+As of February 2022, the chairman of MTN Rwanda was Faustin K. Mbundu, an independent, non-executive director.
+The CEO/managing director, as of January 2024, is Mapula Bodibe.

+Fintech

+Mobile Money (MoMo)

+MTN Rwanda introduced mobile money services to the country in February 2010, initially as a value-added service under the telecom license.

+In April 2021, the company restructured this division into a standalone subsidiary, Mobile Money Rwanda Ltd, to comply with National Bank of Rwanda regulations requiring the separation of digital financial services from core telecommunications operations.